hlogran-org/issue_tracker/README.md

 `REPO` being the name of the repository whose issues will be tracked.
 `TOKEN` being the OAuth token used to connect to the GitHub API.

-For more information check the [README.md](server/src/config/README.md) file inside the `server/src/config`.
+For more information check the [README.md](server/src/config/README.md) file inside the `server/src/config` folder.
 ### 2. Run the project
 This can be done in two ways: manually or, if you are a docker user, with docker-compose.
 #### Manually